Mkb tick suction. Tick bite: how to recognize dangerous symptoms and provide help? Manifestations of hemorrhagic fever

 · UAC;

-OAM;
+· OAM;

-· Acid base balance, blood electrolytes (with meningeal and meningoencephalitic forms);
+· acid-base balance, blood electrolytes (with meningeal and meningoencephalitic forms);

-· EMS (with meningeal and meningoencephalitic forms);
+· SMP (for meningeal and meningoencephalitic forms);

 List of additional diagnostic measures:

-· Bacteriological examination of blood for sterility;
+· bacteriological examination blood for sterility;

-ELISA for antibodies of classes M and G to Borrelia burgdorferi in the blood;
+· ELISA for antibodies of classes M and G to Borrelia burgdorferi in the blood;

-Indications for the study of cerebrospinal fluid:
+Indications for cerebrospinal fluid examination:

-· The appearance of meningeal signs in any form of tick-borne infections;
+· the appearance of meningeal signs in any form of tick-borne infections;

-· Two-wave flow (on the second wave);
+· two-wave current (on the second wave);

-· Mixed infections;
+· mixed infections;

-Focal forms (excluding bulbar);
+· focal forms (excluding bulbar);

-· Seronegative variants of TBE;
+· seronegative variants of TBE;

-All unspecified febrile conditions.
+· all unspecified febrile conditions.

 Differential diagnosis